What is the VUCA (Volatile, Uncertain, Complex, Ambiguous) world?

 A client with little commitment when faced with a complex offer description

-Based on these observations, when it came to evaluating this type of offer, Strategir’s first choice was to focus on the consumer himself.
+Based on observations, when it came to evaluating this type of offer, Strategir’s first choice was to focus on the consumer themselves.
 Most of the time, they are far removed from the complex offer, not very attentive and not very committed.
-Very often the respondent is not sufficiently knowledgeable to be able to make technical trade-offs between the different options and to make conscious choices.
+Very often, the consumer is not sufficiently knowledgeable to be able to make technical trade-offs between the different options and to make conscious choices.

-The major risk is that he answers “next to” our surveys to please us, more than to really evaluate this new offer.
-Or even worse, the risk is that he makes the wrong choice in a sincere way, but completely misses his real need.
+The major risk is that the consumer answer to our surveys to please us, more than to truly evaluate the new offer.
+Or even worse, the risk is that they make a wrong choice in a sincere way, completely missing their real needs.

 Over-simplification of the offer

-Strategir’s second bias was a “simplistic” approach, which did not reflect the complexity of the product.
-Strategir evaluated the offer in a “flat” manner, seeking to highlight one main characteristic.
-However, generally speaking, it is a whole set of factors that, when added together, will create acceptance or rejection.
-Worse: in our methods, we could link characteristics together that did not make sense to the client.
+Our second bias was a “simplistic” approach, which did not reflect the full complexity of the product.
+We evaluated the offer in a “flat” manner, seeking to highlight one main characteristic.
+However, generally speaking, when all the factors are added together as a whole, it shows different dynamics of acceptance or rejection.
+Worse: in our old approach, we could have linked characteristics that did not make sense to the client.

-Finally, our methods were most often product centric, they were almost exclusively focused on the product, and not on the individual himself with his knowledge, his needs and his constraints.
+Finally, our old methods were most often product centric, they were almost exclusively focused on the product, and not on the individuals themselves with their knowledge, needs and constraints.

-What is Strategir’s new method for understanding consumer appetence for a complex product?
+What is Strategir’s new approach for understanding consumer appetite for a complex product?

-Faced with these observations, Strategir has thought about a new method that makes it possible to understand which dimensions and arguments generate customer appetite and how to integrate them into the story told by these new products.
-This method is designed for action thanks to a new way of understanding the exploration, understanding and reception of your innovations.
+Based on these learnings, Strategir has come up with a new method that makes it possible to better understand which dimensions and arguments generate customer appetite and how to integrate them into the story told by these new products.
+This method is designed for taking actions by the new way of understanding the exploration, understanding and reception of your innovations.

-The objective is to help you perform by understanding the individual in his or her entirety (parent, saver, professional, enthusiast) in order to identify all the paths of thought and give you arguments for the promotion and enhancement of your offers.
+The objective is to help improving your performance by understanding the individuals holistically (parent, saver, professional, enthusiast) to identify all the paths of thoughts and suggest opportunities for promotions and enhancement of your offers.

-To do this, our aim is to observe adherence to an offer from the angle of preference and opinion on a combination of criteria (versus product evaluation on its components and characteristics that do not make sense), via a method that combines an exploratory and statistical vision.
+To do this, our aim is to observe appeal of an offer from the angle of preference and opinion on a combination of criteria (versus product evaluation on its individual components and characteristics that do not make sense), via a method that combines an exploratory and statistical evaluation.

-At Strategir, our aim is to help you weave the path of conviction to develop the right arguments for the right target and at the right time to better convince and transform sales.
+At Strategir, our aim is to help you weave the path of conviction to develop the right messages for the right target and at the right time to better convince and transform sales.